top of page

 Safe Transportation of Human and Animal Food: A Teaching Guide

 Transport is where careful food safety work in the plant meets the unpredictable outside world.
 A load that left your facility safe can become a hazard by the time it reaches a customer if controls lapse during loading, transfer, transit, or unloading.
-This guide explains Good Transport Practices (GTP) in plain teaching language, highlights the elements you must manage, calls out problem areas where food is at risk and how to address them (in a concise bullet list as requeste
+This guide explains Good Transport Practices (GTP) in plain teaching language, highlights the elements you must manage, calls out problem areas where food is at risk and how to address them.
+It summarizes the practical implicat

 M. DuBose